 Years later on my way to Asia, my backpack freezing in the hold, I open my eyes as I drift awake.
 The cabin lights are dimmed and all around my fellow passengers sleep.
 Outside through the curved frame of the cabin window, the sky is bristling with stars, and below I can see the line of the horizon, backlit by the rising sun, a perfect line of brilliant pink light stretching away, far out into the distance.

 I waited for him in the library.
 It wasn’t the first time we’d met but it was the first time I had any clear sense of what I wanted to see.
 We’d spoken before about the Three Mirror Telescope and at a table in his office the first time we’d met, he’d shown me the working prototype.
 He talked me through its internal mechanisms, hesitantly at first, as if the details, its idiosyncrasies were coming back to him as he spoke, remembering with his hands.
 I hadn’t been sure what I was looking at.
-I’d felt confused, bereft of knowledge, with a sense that my understanding only seemed to converge with his on the subject of photography, and also I realized later, optics.
+I’d felt confused, bereft of knowledge, with a sense that my understanding only seemed to converge with his on the subject of photography, and also I realised later, optics.

 ‘Who are you waiting for?’